jenkinsci/parallels-desktop-plugin/README.md

 ### Slave Configuration ###

 * In the same "Cloud" section, under "Virtual Machines" click "Add".
-* In Virtual Machine ID you can either specify the VM name or UUID (which you can find from Terminal by entering "prlctl list -a").
+* In Virtual Machine ID you can either specify the VM name or UUID (which you can find from Terminal by entering `prlctl list -a`).
 * Fill in the rest of config as you would for the regular slave, but skip "Host", since it will be configured dynamically.
 * Specify Labels that you will bind "cloud" jobs to.